Eggless Chocolate Chip Cookies

 These egg free chocolate chip cookies taste like classic cookies.
 They are buttery, sweet, and have melted chocolate chips throughout.
 The applesauce flavor is not detectable.

 These eggless chocolate chip cookies are thick!
 They are chewy around the outside and gooey in the middle.

 Baking without eggs is challenging but totally doable.
 There are several reasons for baking without eggs.
 These include:

 Eggs are used in baking for moisture, rise, structure, and texture.
 Replacing eggs is not easy!

 For these eggless chocolate chip cookies, applesauce replaces eggs.
 It adds the moisture and texture that eggs provide.
 For best results, measure ingredients carefully.
 Do not make any ingredient substitutions.
 Do not over bake cookies!

-Some of my Vegan recipes call for flax eggs, but this eggless chocolate chip cookies recipe needs applesauce.
+Some of my Vegan recipes call for flax eggs, but these eggless chocolate chip cookies need applesauce.
 Flax eggs do not provide enough structure.

 How to Make